ehom/old-pseudo-loc/README.md

 # pseudo-loc

-This tool generates pseudo-localized versions of your string resource json files.
+This tool is used to generate pseudo-localized versions of your string resource `json` files.

 ## Build